linuxhw/hw-probe/README.md

 * mesa-demos
 * vulkan-utils
 * memtester
+* mcelog
 * ...

-See full list of suggested packages in the INSTALL file.
+See full list of recommended packages in the INSTALL file.

 Privacy
 -------